cstenkamp/MastersThesisText/pandoc_markdown_base/2_5_relatedwork.md

 ### Tag-Genome

+[AGKS18] says that [Vig et al (2012)] propose a movie recommendation system in which the user can specify that they want to see suggestions for movies that are “similar to this one, but scarier”.

 Tag Genome, is based on keywords that users have explicitly as- signed to movies, together with a supervised learning process aimed at re- ducing the sparsity of these assignments and to learn a degree of relevance for terms (rather than just having binary assignments).

 => Schreiben dass in nem Klassifikationstask von DESC15 "welches keyword beschreibt den unterschied zwischen film1 und film2 am besten?" tag genome DEUTLICH besser war, aber well das ist halt supervised.

 ### SidBERT

+TODO: Bert in required algorithms als "bestes Neural language Model" vorstellen!

 With the "Academic Interests" recommender there is already a system in place that recommends courses, having seen the same need to aid students in finding educational resources, information about which is only implicit.
 It does that by using a custom head on a BERT encoder that maps courses onto 905 classes derived from the third DDC \cite{Dewey1876} level